 - Gross neurological assessment with movement and sensation in all extremities [This might have been done already if prehospital care was extended]

 - Assessment of gross neurological function.
-This again might be based on by report from field personnel, direct observation, or initial examination
+This again might be based on by a report from field personnel, direct observation, or initial examination

-- Cervical spine x-ray, anteroposterior chest x-ray and x-ray of any other injured part
+- Cervical spine x-ray, anteroposterior chest x-ray, and x-ray of any other injured part

 - Analysis of hemodynamic parameters